Planetarium software programs let you mimic the sky in a virtual environment.

 Step 7 - Extra credit.

 Quite simply, show me you have discovered more features about the program than I have listed above.
 Trust me, there are a lot of features to discover.
 For example, you have the ability to observe from places other than the surface of Earth.
 You can observe the solar system from above and watch the planets whirl around the sun.
-You can observe any eclipse - past or future.
 In Stellarium, you can even write scripts that run like a movie.
 The more you can impress me, the more points you will get.

 Step 8 - Contact me (by email or text) when you feel comfortable with these features.
 Give me a couple of exact days/times you have open and hopefully one will work for me as well.